KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 This is a summary of the project.

 ### Purpose
 This is a website for the Hope Center that aims to help the church keep track of donation and volunteering hours.
-Admins on the site will be able to manage all the needs that church currently have avaliable that users can contribute to.
-Some needs will ask for monetary donation while other will ask for volunteer hours.
+Admins on the site will be able to manage all the needs that the Hope Center currently has available that users can contribute to.
+Some needs will ask for monetary donation while others will ask for volunteer hours.
 The most important user group in this application is the potential volunteers, whose goals are to donate either their time or money through a simple and effective site.

 ### Glossary and Acronyms